Yoga is a tremendously ancient art, used for centuries not only to strengthen and improve the body, but also to help the soul.

-However, studies are starting to prove that yoga, far from being a simple healing tool, can actually be a preventative measure, which protects people from mental illness.
+However, studies are starting to prove that yoga can actually be a preventative measure against mental illness.

-Those who develop their abilities to harness the more transcendent qualities of yoga early in life are particularly well-placed to have their psyches safeguarded against the stresses and strains of modernity throughout their lives.
+Those who practice yoga early in life protect their minds against the stresses and strains of modernity throughout their lives.

 It doesn’t just work for young people, though – adults can also use yoga to protect themselves from mental health issues.

-Patients who practice yoga experience a decrease in their pain levels, suffer from less inflammation, tend to heal from physical wounds quicker – and even have a higher cancer survival rate than those who do not.
+Yoga also seems to be able to heal various physical disorders.
+Patients who practice yoga experience a decrease in their pain levels, suffer from less inflammation, tend to heal from physical wounds quicker.
+They even have a higher cancer survival rate than those who do not.